About 100 Missions in 10 Years

 No community is the same.
 No core group is the same.
 No soul is the same.
 But we know that all people have the same need for a Savior from sin.
 Those differences mean that no home mission church starts the same way or follows the same path to maturity.
 However, we pray that all WELS home mission churches contribute in their own unique way to the ultimate outcome: winning souls for Jesus through the proclamation of the gospel.

 A home missionary is called/assigned and works with the core group to plan further community outreach.
+New church planters participate in the church planter coaching program.
 The group chooses a name for their church.

 Equipment is purchased for worship in a rented space.
 The mission ramps up outreach and looks to increase name awareness in the community.

-Expanding church membership begins exploration to buy land or purchase an existing facility for a permanent church home.
+Expanding church members begins exploration to buy land or purchase an existing facility for a permanent church home, often with WELS Church Extension Fund support.

 A permanent facility is purchased and remodeled or built from scratch.
 Personal evangelism efforts continue, and the home mission is a solid community presence.